-Gerald Moore Gallery supports young people with SEND with their emotional and social development, by providing free arts therapy sessions in the gallery and at local schools.
+Gerald Moore Gallery supports young people with SEND with their emotional and social development by providing free arts therapy sessions at local schools and at the gallery through its Art Therapy in Schools programme.

 Art Therapy in Schools

-We are currently piloting a project with a local Primary School to support the emotional wellbeing of their pupils through art therapy.
-Elaine Homer, HCPC registered art therapist, will lead sessions at the gallery and use images of art works featured in the Gallery exhibitions as a stimulus for art therapy at school.
+We are currently working with a local Primary School to support the emotional wellbeing of their pupils through art therapy.
+Elaine Homer, a HCPC registered art therapist, will lead sessions at the gallery and use images of art works featured in the Gallery exhibitions as a stimulus for art therapy at school.

 Email email@example.com for more details